Dance and Drama BA Hons (Dance) with Kingston University London

 Course enquiry form

 The BA (Hons) Dance and Drama degree at Edinburgh College is an intensive industry training course delivered by Kingston University.
 Challenge your drama and dance potential as you emerge yourself in the art of dance through critical performance techniques.
-This is a university-level course that will ensure you are prepared to an industry-standard to progress into a career as a portfolio artist.
-As part of becoming a skilled practitioner you will critically engage in industry practices and learn how to take a simple performance idea and bring it to life.
+This is a university-level course that will ensure you are prepared for an industry standard to progress into a career as a portfolio artist.
+As part of becoming a skilled practitioner, you will critically engage in industry practices and learn how to take a simple performance idea and bring it to life.

 You will develop a range of transferable skills to equip you for the demands of a competitive world.

 Performing Arts Studio Scotland (PASS) has a range of exceptional professional facilities including the Pass studio theatre as well as dance, acting and aerial studios

 Immerse yourself in the art of dance and drama as you gain essential experience in professional environments and make crucial connections with industry professionals.

 The BA course is also a member of the Spotlight Graduate scheme, our BA students can apply to become Graduate Spotlight members during the first term of the year.
 'Spotlight is the industry's leading casting platform helping to connect performers, agents and casting directors.
 We are the go-to platform for acting jobs, auditions and casting calls for film, TV and theatre in the UK and further afield.'
 Spotlight graduate membership is the stamp of professionalism that puts you in the best place to promote yourself to the industry as you complete your training.

 What you will learn